Iterative Refinement Graph Neural Network for Antibody Sequence-Structure Co-design

 \subsection{Antigen-binding antibody design}

-\textbf{Data.} \citet{adolf2018rosettaantibodydesign} have selected a diverse set of 60 antibody-antigen complexes as a benchmark for computational antibody design.
-The goal is to design its CDR-H3 that binds to its corresponding antigen.
+\textbf{Data.} \citet{adolf2018rosettaantibodydesign} selected 60 antibody-antigen complexes as an antibody design benchmark.
+Given the framework of an antibody, the goal is to design its CDR-H3 that binds to its corresponding antigen.
 For simplicity, none of the methods is conditioned on the antigen structure during CDR-H3 generation.
 We leave antigen-conditioned CDR generation for future work.

 \textbf{Metric.} Following \citet{adolf2018rosettaantibodydesign}, we use amino acid recovery (AAR) as the evaluation metric.
 For any generated sequence, we define its AAR as the percentage of residues having the same amino acid as the corresponding residue in the original antibody.